-The drop in temperature, morning frosts and (occasionally) snow during the November to February period can be detrimental to your lawn.
+Cold weather, along with frosts, ice and (sometimes) snow during the November – February period can be detrimental to your lawn.

 Here are a few tips on how you can prevent your lawn from becoming damaged by the colder winter months.